AlphaJack/toc/README.md

 - initial release of `toc` in `bash`, `perl`, `sed` and `awk`

----

 [^1]: No, not really, it's just a match-case statement using the file extension, defaulting to "#"
-[^2]: Not even, it's just a bunch of if-else and try-excepts statement that may prevent catastrophic damages
+[^2]: Not even, it's just a bunch of if-else and try-excepts statement that may prevent catastrophic damage